Adele adds to awards haul at triumphant BRITs

 Still photographs showed Adele making a gesture with her middle finger, although it was not clear whether it was caught on television.

-Blur, titans of 1990s British pop scene, closed the show with some of their biggest hits including "Girls and Boys", "Song 2" and "Parklife".
-They had just picked up a lifetime achievement honour.
+Blur, titans of 1990s British pop scene, closed the show with some of their biggest hits including "Girls and Boys," "Song 2" and "Parklife."
+They had just picked up a lifetime achievement honor.

 WHITNEY, WINEHOUSE REMEMBERED